IamSanjid/PawnedNFSUnbound/README.md

 Most of the things are marely reverse engineering issues just lazy to fix it.

 It seems the `EngineStructureItemData` doesn't get properly copied on resource loading, so you've to manually go to `Performance` choose the engine and then do a *handling* synchronization(just move any of the handling slider left and right).

+You need to "Find Game"/enter a lobby for things to get applied for online mode.

 Random crashes, when switching from one mode to another...